 Unlike Facebook and Twitter, LinkedIn is tailored towards businesses and the people who inhabit the corporate space and this demands a different tone, compared to other platforms.

-Content on LinkedIn is generally more professional in its appearance and message, with posts consisting of content that either promotes a business or individuals offering, or highlights the work that they have accomplished.
+When it comes to writing for LinkedIn, it is generally more professional in its appearance and message, with posts consisting of content that either promotes a business or individuals offering, or highlights the work that they have accomplished.
 With this in mind, here are some things to consider when writing content intended for LinkedIn.

 Language and formatting for LinkedIn content